 The mission of West Catholic is to form Disciples of Christ through a dynamic, excellence-driven, Catholic education.
-The Households System is tasked with relational development among students and staff through a persistent experience of Christian community.
+The Household System is tasked with relational development among students and staff through a persistent experience of Christian community.
 Recognizing the need for clear purpose to Households in advancing our mission, the Households will focus particularly on excellence in Prayer, Presence and Persistent Growth.

 - Prayer - A disciple of Christ “prays unceasingly” and orders her or his whole life, work and activities towards God.